kv35xx/sample-demo/index.md

 - Track API use and consumption for rate limiting and monetization

-This article provides a rapid walk through that shows how to deploy a sample application, echo-service, and configure apiman to apply a rate-limiting policy.
+This article provides a rapid walk through that shows how to deploy a sample application that is named echo-service and to configure apiman to apply a rate-limiting policy.

 ## Overview